brainglobe/brainglobe.github.io/docs/source/developers/new_releases.md

 ### `conda-forge` feedstocks

 A number of BrainGlobe packages are also available through `conda-forge`, providing an alternative installation method to `pip`.
-Each package available in this way has a feedstock repository, usually under the name
+Each package available in this way has a feedstock repository, usually at the GitHub repository:

 ```
 conda-forge/<package-name>-feedstock
 ```

-on GitHub.

 These feedstocks are linked to their `PyPI` counterparts - when a new version comes available on `PyPI`, the `conda-forge` admin bot should open a PR in the feedstock repository which will update the version of the package available through `conda`.
 These PRs must be approved by one of the feedstock maintainers before they are merged in.